 Not showering for days can cause oil and sweat to build up on your skin and hair, causing rashes, itching, and also dandruff.

-If you still have worries, you can stick to a warm shower or even opt for herbal bath.
+If you still have worries, you can stick to a warm shower or even opt for an herbal bath.